 The pet food recall of 2007 was a major turning point in the pet food industry.
 Pet owners, incensed with betrayal, blamed manufacturers and exporters while searching for something better.
 New natural food brands exploded on the market and natural pet stores began popping up like dandelions.
 But “better” comes at a price and pet owners hailed discount sources greedily.
 Why not?
 You can have that preferred recommended brand your dependable local natural store spent time educating you on, at a bargain.
 Multiply that a 100 times or tens of thousands.
 Without the revenue support of loyal customers, will that local, resourceful store be able to help you down the road?
 What about the manufacturer, who opted to reach a larger number of clients through mass marketers, only to find themselves working harder for less profit?
 Can that manufacturer maintain cutting edge research and premium quality ingredients with less funding?

 Understand too these “better” foods will reflect ingredient, transportation and manufacturing increases.
 If not and you find the food at a bargain price, ask yourself at what cost?
 If that brand is cheaper, what did the manufacturer, distributor or retailer take advantage of to make it less expensive?
 Cheaper ingredients, cheap labor, or something we are starting to see more of: the manipulation of power and greed.
 The behind the scenes business side of the pet industry are beginning to resemble the hoarders the humane organizations fight against.
-The difference, instead of animals, it’s about hoarding the market or in other words, the founding of a monopoly.
+The difference, instead of animals, it’s about hoarding the market.

 Make no mistake, I am all for capitalism and the freedom of choice of where I spend my dollar.
 But, we must ask ourselves when clicking that “Buy” button, what is the true cost to us and our companions?

 The thing is, the best pet food cannot be found in a bag or can.
 Yet, the pet industry has convinced you and your veterinarian proper nutrition can only be found from commercial sources.
-So think about it when you buy that heavily promoted super premium food.
+Think about your options the next time you reach for that heavily promoted super premium food.
 Do you know where the meat protein of that food was sourced?
 Is the cannery ethical?
 Has the kibble manufacturer followed all food safety protocols?

 These are questions your community pet store should be on top of and it takes your support to make sure they can be there for you.
 Think about that the next time you need help with your companion and how you invested your dollars.